 The primary stage name someone uses.

 Many actors (and non-actors) use multiple stage names in their career.
-When a name change is linear, you should use the last name used by a living person. e.g. Caitlyn Jenner, Alexa PenaVega rather than Alexa Vega.
+When a name change is linear, you should use the last name used by a living person.
+For example, Caitlyn Jenner, or Alexa PenaVega rather than Alexa Vega.

 When a person uses many names simultaneously and alternatively, choosing a primary name is usually a judgment call based on a few factors: Is there a name they are most often credited as?
 Which name is used on their official website and social accounts?
 Which name is used on their agent or union's website?
 Which name are the other major websites are using?